natasharavinand/SureStart/README.md

 ## Responses

+### Day 22 (March 1st, 2021): Natural Language Processing

+Code for today can be found [here](https://github.com/natasharavinand/SureStart/tree/main/GT2%20NLP%20Neural%20Networks).

+Today focused on an introduction to natural language processing, an area of machine learning where computers are trained to understand human text.
+I modified the GT2 model released by OpenAI to configure a text generator.

 ### Day 19 (February 26th, 2021): Upsampling and Autoencoders

 Today, I learned about upsampling and autoencoders and some use cases for getting an input image back from downsampled numbers.
 An autoencoder is a neural network that learns representations of data in an unsupervised manner.
 It consists of an encoder, which learns a representation of input data, and a decoder which decompresses data to reconstruct the input.